 Transitional Relief for Pre-Budget Clearance Applications

-The only concession relates to cases where an advance clearance application was submitted before the Budget date.
-These applications will be protected under transitional rules, but only if the transaction proceeds exactly as described.
-Even small deviations, such as altered share rights, valuation differences or amended transaction steps, may result in the clearance no longer applying.
-Anyone who had not lodged their clearance in time now falls strictly under the new and more demanding regime.
+The only concession relates to advance clearance applications submitted before 26 November 2025.
+These applications are protected under transitional rules, provided the transaction proceeds exactly as described.
+Even small deviations, such as altered share rights, valuation differences, or amended transaction steps, may result in the clearance no longer applying.

 Why Advance Clearance Is Now Essential